PSC = Political Science SOC = Sociology HIS = History

 General and Crossfield

-Doctoral students spend their days reading scholarly work about politics.
+Graduate students spend their days reading scholarly work about politics.
 This class aims to teach them how to write about it so non-scholars will care.
 To that end, students will read a lot of political writing, most of it fabulous, some of it awful, and try to figure out what distinguishes the two.
 They will also come up with many, many ideas for political columns, essays and blog posts of their own, see those ideas dissected by their classmates and the instructor, and then write the best ones up.
-After that, the process will begin again: dissection, followed by rewriting, followed by more dissection.
-In between, we will discuss the less edifying aspects of publishing in newspapers, magazines and on the web, such as why editors don’t always answer their email.
-Two prominent editors will join us to help explain.
+Prominent editors and writers will come as guests.

 Download Syllabi: Beinart-Writing-Politics-G-GC-Fall-2016